eddiewentw/Fallwall.js/README.md

 `loadMoreFw( callback ){}`

 This will append more data grid at the bottom.
-You could call this when user scroll down.
+You might like to call this function when user scroll down.

 This function will return a String, `NO_MORE_DATA` or `FINISHED`.
 The latter means this run is finished, the former means the data is exhausted.